S2 Framework

 Tailwind CSS is an excellent CSS framework.
 It influenced how we name classes and attributes, making them more streamlined and flexible.

-Tailwind’s core philosophy is utility-first classes.
+Tailwind’s core philosophy is .
 However, the way that utility classes stack is not practical in Webflow.
-Extensive use of utility classes and deep stacking are generally discouraged in Webflow.
+Extensive use of utility classes and deep stacking are generally in Webflow.
 Besides, Webflow also generates specific styles for each combo class.

-Just to be clear again, we don’t see Webflow as the place that can fully utilize utility classes, let alone stack them.
+Just to be clear, we don’t see Webflow as the place that can fully utilize utility classes, let alone stack the classes.
 In S2, we’ve got S2 Attributes, which work similarly but in the form of utility attributes.
 S2 Attributes are a set of pre-styled attributes, not classes.

 About S2 Attributes